mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 ^^^^^^^^^^^^^^^^^

-A Pool SHOULD have a background Thread that is responsible for monitoring the state of all available connections.
+A Pool SHOULD have a background Thread that is responsible for monitoring the state of all available Connections.
 This background thread SHOULD

--  Create and connect connections to ensure that the pool always satisfies **minPoolSize**
+-  Create and connect Connections to ensure that the pool always satisfies **minPoolSize**
--  Remove and close perished available connections.
+-  Remove and close perished available Connections.

 withConnection
 ^^^^^^^^^^^^^^